masfour7/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

-## Test the system
-Try to get at least two people to interact with your system.
-(Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

-Answer the following:

-### What worked well about the system and what didn't?
-\*\**your answer here*\*\*

-### What worked well about the controller and what didn't?

-\*\**your answer here*\*\*

-### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

-\*\**your answer here*\*\*

-### How could you use your system to create a dataset of interaction?
-What other sensing modalities would make sense to capture?

-\*\**your answer here*\*\*

 ------

-### Feedback, idea exploration & process:
+### Feedback & Process:
 The feedback I got for Lab3 part 1 was relevantly good but mostly classmates said that it was a bit similar to other things existing elsewhere.
 So I wanted to come up with a novel, yet simple concept.
 What if I could help blind people?
 It might be hard for them to find the medicine they are looking for.
-Using an APDS9960 I can measure the proximity of their hand to the medicine they're looking for and let them know how close they are using audio.
+Using an APDS9960 I can measure the proximity of their hand to the medicine they're looking for and let them know how close they are, using audio.

-### Idea explanation:
+### System & idea explanation:
 Two devices for blind people: one can be installed on the human ear.
 Another one is on the medicine itself.
 It will go through 3 stages:

 Part1: the device on the ear would ask if the person is facing any symptoms.
 Based on that, give him/her the best medicine available at home or recommend him to go to the doctor.

 Part2: a device on the medicine will start helping the blind person to look for it.
 When the person touches it, it will let him/her know

 Part3: the device on the ear will answer any questions the person might have about each medcine such as how many pieces to take per week.

-### Design:
+### Design & Testing the system:
 I went through multiple design stages.
 I started with a device that can be installed on the watch and then went to a more helpful one that can be installed on the ears.
 Also I added a second device that can be installed on the medicine itself to give the person a sense that the medicine is speaking to him/her.

 Then I enhanced the device by using some anticipation of misunderstanding and improving the timing of response given by the devices.
 That was implemented by testing the prototype with two users after I told them to close their eyes.
 I made the device speak ceratain sentences when it doesn't get what the user is saying.
 Also, I noticed from the testing that it would be better to increase the time allowance for the user to answer the device

 This my final storyboard that explaind the 3 parts process:
 ![image](https://user-images.githubusercontent.com/60685289/193746054-2bed6d7c-7b79-4084-a16e-95d51f9fddbb.png)

+### What worked well about the system and what didn't?

+Although it recognizes certain words needed for symptoms for example, it still lacks the efficiency.
+Also it can answer some few questions but is still very basic on this aspect and needs a lot of improvement.

+### What worked well about the controller and what didn't?

+When the hand completly holds the wanted medicine it correctly identifies that and lets the person know about it.
+However, it doesn't correctly identify how close the hand is to the wanted medicine.

+### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

+It is easy to use sensors with the pi so many other additions can be included in the system to help blind people.
+For example, it can automatically remind them to take a certain medicine at a specific time based on a set described by their doctor.

+### How could you use your system to create a dataset of interaction?
+What other sensing modalities would make sense to capture?

+This system can create a dataset for symptoms.
+It can get more vocabulary to include for symptoms that could help in finding the best medicine to take.
+Measuring the temperature could also be benificial to help people know if the current temparature is good for a particular type of medicine.

 ### video
 https://user-images.githubusercontent.com/60685289/193748648-d0389c08-fb90-4654-aee2-1cda0cf17df0.mov